-The risks that impact the supply chain of manufacturers is continuously growing and changing.
-The supply chain is vulnerable to countless risks such as supplier relationships, manufacturing processes, shipment of finished products, and many more.
-When conducting a risk management plan for your business there are many major risk factors to be considered that are completely out of your control.
+The risks that impact the supply chain of manufacturers are continuously growing and changing.
+The supply chain is vulnerable to countless risks such as supplier relationships, manufacturing processes, shipment of finished products, and more.
+When conducting a risk management plan for your business, there are many major risk factors that are completely out of your control.

 Below is a list of the top 10 risk factors that impact the supply chain of manufacturers.

 Top 10 Supply Chain Risks for Manufacturers